Domiii/NoGap/README.md

             },

             /**
-             * Public instance methods that can be called by the other side.
+             * Public instance methods that can be called by the client.
              */
             Public: {
             },